ss3sim/ss3sim/inst/ms/ss3sim-ms.md

     use change_tv() on my models..-->

 An `ss3sim` simulation requires three types of input:
-(1) a base SS3 model configuration describing the underlying truth, or operating model (OM);
+(1) a base SS3 model configuration describing the underlying true population dynamics, or operating model (OM);
-(2) a base SS3 model configuration to assess that truth, also known as the estimation model or method (EM);
+(2) a base SS3 model configuration to assess that truth based on data generated using the OM, also known as the estimation model or method (EM);
 and (3) a set of plain-text files (case files) describing alternative model configurations and deviations from these base models (e.g. different fishing mortality or $M$ trajectories).
 We refer to each unique combination of OM, EM, and case files as a scenario.
-Scenarios are usually run for multiple iterations, possibly with each iteration having unique process and observation error.
+Scenarios are usually run for multiple iterations, possibly adding unique process and observation error to the OM each time.
 An `ss3sim` simulation therefore refers to the combination of all scenarios and iterations.

-The `run_ss3sim` function works by modifying SS3 configuration files as specified in the case-file arguments (`change` functions);
+The `run_ss3sim` function works by modifying SS3 configuration files as specified in the case-file arguments (`change` functions), running the OM, sampling from the time-series of true population dynamics to generate a dataset (`sample` functions), running the EM to get maximum-likelihood estimates of parameters and to derive quantities, and synthesizing the output for easy data manipulation and visualization
-running the OM;
-sampling from the time-series of true population dynamics (`sample` functions);
-running the EM to get maximum-likelihood estimates of parameters and to derive quantities;
-and synthesizing the output
-for easy data manipulation and visualization
 (`get` functions) (Figure 1).